Sowri19/webapp/README.md

 (Assignment 4 and 5)
 AMI is created using the github by the pull and merge request and vpc, rds, s3, ec2 instances are launched using the cloud formation templete.

+For creating the pull request to create the AMI